 The City locates its funded projects in line with approved city policies and priorities with respect to CDBG, ESG and HOME.
-The City has an interest in the comprehensive redevelopment and stabilization of its neighborhoods where a majority of residents are at or less than 80% of median income.
+The City has an interest in the comprehensive redevelopment and stabilization of its neighborhoods where a majority of residents are ≤80% of median income.
 New affordable housing is targeted for designated growth areas that can benefit from and support increased housing density and can diversify the housing costs in a neighborhood.
-HOPWA funds are required to be spent on programming of benefit for residents of the Twin Cities metropolitan area and thus provided throughout the metropolitan area.

 The City locates its funded projects in line with approved city policies and priorities with respect to CDBG, ESG and HOME.
-The City has an interest in the comprehensive redevelopment and stabilization of its neighborhoods where a majority of residents are at or less than 80% of median income.
+The City has an interest in the comprehensive redevelopment and stabilization of its neighborhoods where a majority of residents are =80% of median income.
 New affordable housing is targeted for designated growth areas that can benefit from and support increased housing density and can diversify the housing costs in a neighborhood.
-HOPWA funds are required to be spent on programming of benefit for residents of the Twin Cities metropolitan area and thus provided throughout the metropolitan area.